MicrosoftDocs/customer-insights/ci-docs/data/convert-datalake-to-deltalake.md

 ms.custom: bap-template
 ---

-# Convert a Data Lake data source to a Delta Lake data source (preview)
+# Update a Common Data Model data source to use Delta tables (preview)

 [!INCLUDE [public-preview-banner](./includes/public-preview-banner.md)]

 <!--- When remove preview, remove preview note from data-sources-manage.md --->

-Take an existing Azure Data Lake data source in Customers Insights - Data and convert it to an Azure Data Lake with Delta tables (preview) data source.
+Take an existing Azure Data Lake data source with Common Data Model (CDM) tables and update it to use Delta tables (preview).

 [Delta](https://go.microsoft.com/fwlink/?linkid=2248260) is a term introduced with Delta Lake, the foundation for storing data and tables in the Databricks Lakehouse Platform.
 Delta Lake is an open-source storage layer that brings ACID (atomicity, consistency, isolation, and durability) transactions to big data workloads.
 For more information, see the [Delta Lake Documentation Page.](https://docs.delta.io/latest/delta-intro.html)